Undergraduate Course: The Presentation of the Classical World (CACA10002)

 |Not being delivered|

-- demonstrate through their logbooks that they have contributed to the group effort and can work as part of a team;
+- demonstrate through their logbooks that they can contribute to a group

-- be able to draw up a simple agenda, write minutes and chair meetings.
+- draw up a simple agenda, write minutes and chair meetings

 |Graduate Attributes and Skills